Unseen pilots / Un-

 The Beatles' manager was to host the three part history of pop.

-Allegedly Ringo Starr may have been lined up to be the target of one show, but his mother refused to appear on it, so the idea was scrapped.
+Allegedly Ringo Starr was lined up to be the target of one show, but his mother refused to appear on it, so the idea was scrapped.

 DISCOTEC ITV, September 1965.